stevenlagoy/Presidency-Game/README.md

 A real-time strategy/roleplaying game that simulates the complex journey of running for President of the United States.

+## NOTE

+This is a work-in-progress personal project.
+While running this code will not harm your computer, I cannot guarantee it will run on every machine, and even if it does run then there's likely little to be seen.
+The game is very much in pre-alpha and everything is liable to change with later development.
+So have no expectations for what this game will actually do.
+Thanks :) ✨

 ## Overview

 Race for the Presidency is a detailed political simulation game where you take on the role of a presidential candidate in the United States.
 Navigate the complex political landscape as you: